al02659529/memorize/README.md

 ## Tech

-Memoirze uses a number of open source projects to work properly:
+Memorize uses a number of open source projects to work properly:

 - In progress